rdmorganiser/rdmo-docs/docs/upgrade/index.md

 ## Upgrade to version 2.0.0

-With version 2.0.0 we changed the data model and introduced pages, but this transition should be automatically applied using the database migrations.
+With version 2.0.0 we have changed the data model and introduced pages, but this transition should automatically be applied to your content with the database migrations.

-We also reworked the rdmo package and updated some dependencies.
-Therefore, **if you use allauth for authentification** you need to update this dependency seperately from now using:
+We have also reworked the rdmo package and updated some dependencies.
+Therefore, **when you use allauth for authentification**, you need to update this dependency seperately from now on by using:

 ```bash
 pip install rdmo[allauth]